pedro12133/Skate-Spots/README.md

-# SkateMaps
+# Skate Spots
-Maps for skate parks and street skate spots.
+Maps for street skate spots by skaters for skaters.
-Includes descriptions, ratings, images and videos.
-Users will be able add locations and content to the maps.
+Find a local street skate spot by using predefined filters.
+Put your own spots on the map for others favorite.
+Save your own newfound "favorite" skate spots.